-I led the collection of research, design, testing and handoff of the interface.
+Contributions I led the collection of research, design, testing and handoff of the interface.
 I also led weekly meetings with the cross-functional team throughout the design and development of the flutter app.

 MS XIV is a solar car that is designed and built entirely from scratch by undergraduate students at the University of Waterloo.
 The car is expected to traverse 3000 km in an endurance race in the American Solar Challenge in the USA, where

 we will rotate between 2-3 drivers over the course of the race.
 The driver display is a critical element that will communicate the current state of the vehicle to the driver at all times and is expected

 to serve as an aid rather than a disctraction for drivers behind the wheel for a couple to several hours in a single leg of the race.